sonic-net/sonic-mgmt/docs/testplan/VxLAN_BGP_EVPN_test_plan.md

 * Traffic should flow without any loss at line rate.

 #### Test results
-* It supports upto 500 VTEPs.
+* It supports only upto 128 VTEPs.
-* If we go beyond 500, it is not able to forward the traffic between the hosts on these VTEPs.
+* If we go beyond 128, VxLAN tunnel's are not coming up.
+* Vxlan tunnel destination IP's are not seen in community images.

 ## Test cases